rollyourown-xyz/ryo-website-content/rollyourown/projects/host_server/index.md

 The Consul key-value store provides a store of configuration data for services that can be provisioned at deploy-time.
 If a container is dynamically configured, then a consul-template agent running on the container retrieves key-values and generates the container service's configuration file(s).
 This can be done at boot or at a later stage, as the consul-template agent monitors for changes in the specified branches of the key-value tree.

 This feature is used, for example, by [Certbot](/rollyourown/project_modules/ryo-ingress-proxy/#certbot) to dynamically load the configuration for certificates needed for a project and by [HAProxy](/rollyourown/project_modules/ryo-ingress-proxy/#haproxy) to load ACLs and backend configuration for a project's backend servers.
-A consul-template agent running on the [Ingress Proxy module](/rollyourown/project_modules/ryo-ingress-proxy) modifies the Haproxy and Cerbot configuration as and when project-specific services are added during project deployment.
+A consul-template agent running on the [Ingress Proxy module](/rollyourown/project_modules/ryo-ingress-proxy) modifies the HAProxy and Cerbot configuration as and when project-specific services are added during project deployment.

 {{< /more >}}